hupratt/chirpy/_posts/2025-04-12-cmdb-low-code.md

 - the way machines are backed up
 - how they are monitored
 - how is it accessed
-- what are the itnernal dependencies
+- what are the internal dependencies
 - what are the external dependencies
 - what is the runtime used